ahmedcodein/salesware/README.md

 ### 3.3.
 Features

-This subsection provides a comprehensive a screenshots presentation of SalesWare features.
+This subsection provides a comprehensive screenshots presentation of SalesWare features.
 The first subsection introduce features that are shared by all pages.
-Then a dedicate subsection is devoted to features unique to each Epic.
+Then a dedicate subsection is devoted to the features that are unique to each Epic.

 #### 3.3.1 Shared Features

 1. SalesWare Brand Logos

 SalesWare brand comes with two logos.
-The first (the picture on the right) is large logo.
+The first is the large logo.
 The reader can find it on the header of each page.

+![SalesWare Large Logo](docs/features/shared_features/logo.jpg)

-The small logo is used in the footer of each page (the picture on the left).
+The small logo is used on the footer of each page.
 It is also used to create the Favicon of the website.
-Below both logos are presented.

-![SalesWare Large Logo](docs/features/shared_features/logo.jpg)
 ![SalesWare Small logo and Favicon](docs/features/shared_features/favicon_footer_logo.jpg)

 ...

 2. SalesWare Header

-The header of SalesWare is shown below in two different scenarios for large screen case.
-One where the user is **not logged in** and the other where the user is **logged in** respectively:
+The header of SalesWare is shown below in two different scenarios.
+The first scenario is for large screens, one where the user is **not logged in** and the other where the user is **logged in** respectively:

 ![SalesWare Header User Not Logged IN](docs/features/shared_features/header_not_logged_in.png)
 ![SalesWare Header User Logged IN](docs/features/shared_features/header_logged_in.png)

-The header in small screen is shown below:
+The header in small screen scenario is shown below:

 ![SalesWare Header Small Screen](docs/features/shared_features/header_sm.png)

 ...

+3. SalesWare Footer

-The footer of SalesWare is shown in the following screenshot.
+The footer of SalesWare is shown in the following screenshots.
 The first view is for large screen while the second is for small ones.

 ![SalesWare Footer](docs/features/shared_features/footer.png)